LuiGGi629/zadania/README.md

 ## Normalize CSV

 30. Program that turns a pipe-delimited file into a comma-delimited.

 - Allow the input delitmiter and quote character to be optionally specified.
 - Automatically detect the delimiter if an in-delimiter values isn't supplied (don't assume it's pipe and quote)

+## Get Earliest

+31. Function that takes two strings representing dates and returns the string that represents the earliest point in time.
+The strings are in the US-specific MM/DD/YYYY format... just to make things harder.
+Note that the month, year, and day will always be represented by 2, 4, and 2 digits respectively.